guildai/guild.ai/pages/index.md

 <p markdown="1" class="highlight">

-Guild AI is used by machine learning engineers to build better models in less time.
-It automates experiments and gives you essential information to make better decisions.
-Guild AI is light weight, easy to use.
-It's freely available under the Apache 2 open source license.
+Guild AI is used by machine learning engineers to automate development tasks like data preparation, training, testing, and deployment.
+Guild captures runs as a unique experiments and lets you study and compare results.
+The benefit is that you make better decisions and build better models in less time.
+Guild AI is freely available under the Apache 2 open source license.

 </p>